CWHer/cwher/README.md

 - :seedling: Looking for internships that end in May 2024.

+- :warning: My GitHub personal website is currently under reconstruction, you can view some of my repos.

 - 💬 More about me ([CV](https://github.com/CWHer/cwher/blob/main/CV.pdf), latest update 2023/6)

 <!--